-In SFY20, the Department reviewed 3 investigations that resulted in a recommendation by APS for unsubstantiation, and upheld 3 (100%) of these recommendations.
-By comparison, in SFY19, the Department reviewed 6 investigations recommending unsubstantiation and upheld 6 (100%), and in SFY18, the Department reviewed 2 investigations recommending unsubstantiation and upheld 2 (100%).
+In SFY21, the Department reviewed zero (0) investigations that resulted in a recommendation by APS for unsubstantiation.
+By comparison, in SFY20, the Department reviewed 3 investigations that resulted in a recommendation by APS for unsubstantiation, and upheld 3 (100%) of these recommendations, and in SFY19, the Department reviewed 6 investigations recommending unsubstantiation and upheld 6 (100%).